NCAA banned substances: Side effects

+Some side effects of narcotics are nausea, vomiting, slowed breathing, drowsiness, apathy, concentration problems, and severe depression.

+Cannabinoids

+Cannabinoids are the compounds found in cannabis, which is a euphoriant and hallucinogenic drug prepared from the dried leaves of the strong-smelling plant Cannabis sativa.
+It includes synthetic cannabinoids (spice, K2), and tetrahydrocannabinol (THC, Delta-8).

+Side effects

+Side effects of cannabinoids can include memory and concentration problems, bronchitis, lung infections, chronic cough, psychosis, and exacerbated mental health problems.

 Peptide hormones and analogues

 Peptide hormones are water-soluble hormones composed of a few amino acids that introduce a series of chemical reactions to change the cell's metabolism.
-Examples of peptide hormones and analogues are: human growth hormone (hGH), human chorionic gonadotropin (hCG), and erythropoietin (EPO).
+Examples of peptide hormones and analogues are human growth hormone (hGH), human chorionic gonadotropin (hCG), and erythropoietin (EPO).
+Insulin, synthroid and forteo are not banned.